Founding of the Tang Dynasty

 Following the emperor’s death, Li Zhi took the throne as Emperor Gaozong.
 Islam is introduced into China by Sa`d ibn Abi Waqqas, maternal uncle of Muhammad, the prophet of Islam.

-Multiple campaigns against Göktürks, by 657 Tang armies control Turkish frontier and Silk Road.
+Multiple campaigns against Göktürks.
+By 657, Tang armies control the western frontier and Silk Road.

 Wang Wei and Li Bai are born.

 An Lushan Rebellion begins, devastating northern China.
-Emperor flees to the south.
+Emperor Xuanzong flees to the south.

 Emperor Wuzong confiscates Buddhist temples and property, begins persecution of Buddhists.
 Other ‘foreign religions’ are affected and Taoism and Confucianism become dominant.